Univ-Wyo-Education/S20-2150/Lectures/Lect-01/Lect-01.md

 | Homework 8 - Microcode Part 1 - Machine      				| 200 Pts |
 | Homework 9 - Microcode Part 2 - Microcode        			| 200 Pts |
 | Homework 10 - Compiled Code / Paper (1-2 page)        	| 200 Pts |

+Note on the 1-2 page paper - this is not a formal paper.
+Just put it in a text file.
+A list with your analysis of the compiled code and how it is working - along with a screen capture of the logic analyzer will be fine.